cjdbarlow/Part-One/receptor_theory.md

 > To explain the Law of Mass Action and describe affinity and dissociation constants

-A receptor is a component of a cell which interacts with a drug and initiates a sequence of events which lead to an observed change in function.
-Evidence of receptors is inferred from the response of tissues to drugs, genome sequencing, and molecular biology.
-A drug will bind to a receptor forming a **receptor-drug complex**, which will initiate a cascade of events to exert a pharmacological effect.
+A **receptor** is a component of a cell which interacts with a drug and **initiates a sequence of events leading to an observed change in function**.
+* Existence of receptors is inferred from the response of tissues to drugs, genome sequencing, and molecular biology.
+* A drug binds to a receptor forming a **receptor-drug complex**, which initiates a cascade of events to exert a pharmacological effect.

 ##Receptor-Drug Interaction
 ###Dissociation Constants
-Interaction between a receptor and a drug is based upon the **law of mass action**, which states the rate of a chemical reaction is proportional to the masses of reacting substances.[^2] This can be expressed as:
+Interaction between a receptor and a drug is based upon the **law of mass action**, which states the rate of a chemical reaction is proportional to the masses of reacting substances.
+This can be expressed as:

 $$ [Drug] + [Receptor] ⇌ [Drug-Receptor] $$